pvkpgp/NemToolsLinux/README.md

 Supported hashes: MD5, SHA1, SHA256 and SHA3
 Supported distributions: Centos 7, Ubuntu 1604 (and above? have not tested)

+(Note: Should be safe script to use, does not do any changes to system.)

 # install_nis_on_centos7.sh

+**Warning:** This script must be ran as root and can break your server! **Check script before running it!
+And/or test it on testserver before using it.**

 Install script for NEM Nis on Centos 7.
 Features:

 Details: